← Back to Blog

 [Paste transcript excerpt or summary]

 If you want to automate the distribution step — posting to LinkedIn, adding to a newsletter queue, updating your content calendar — Make.com can wire the AI output directly into your publishing tools once you have the generation step working.
+See our full guide on AI content repurposing workflows for step-by-step automation blueprints.

 Planning Your Content Calendar

 Consistent podcasts win.
 The shows that grow are the ones that never have a gap.
-Use Notion with its AI features to maintain a rolling episode pipeline: a database where each episode card has the topic, guest status, recording date, publish date, and repurposing status.
+Use Notion AI to maintain a rolling episode pipeline: a database where each episode card has the topic, guest status, recording date, publish date, and repurposing status.
 Notion AI can help you brainstorm 20 episode ideas in your niche in minutes, which you can batch-process into a 3-month calendar.

 For title testing, run potential episode titles through AI before committing: